Aaron-Hunter/PoetryAPI/README.md

 NUnit enables the use of Assertions which can be used to succinctly enforce requirements, such as the equality of two values, the emptyness of a string, the sameness of two references, etc.
 NSubstitute enables the use of Substitutes which can essentially be used as a mock instance of a type.
 PoetryAPI usus it to create a substitute for IHttpClientFactory which is much easier than making our own mock class.

+### Differences between starting the project with appsettings.json vs appsettings.Development.json
+The ClientBaseUri has a different value in each file.

+In appsettings.Development.json it has the valid base uri for the PoetryDB API which will result in full functionality when interacting with the API.
+Get requests will successfully retrieve data from the PoetryDB API using the HttpClient.
+In appsettings.json it does not have the base uri for the PoetryDB API, instead it has a placeholder valid base uri.
+This results in Get requests returning empty and Post requests returning Error 400.
+Since Post requests are not possible, Put and Delete requests will return Error 404.
+This essentially disables PoetryAPI while still allowing interaction with the UI.